rquijano98/omnifood-project/README.md

 ### Pricing Section (titled "Eating well without breaking the bank")

-1. Whenever the user clicks on any of the two "Start eating well" buttons, they are brought to the call to action section, where the user can type in their information to sign up for the service.
+1. Whenever the user clicks on any of the two "Start eating well" buttons, they are brought to the call-to-action section where they can type in their information to sign up for the service.

 ### Call-to-Action Section (titled "Get your first meal for free!")

 1. The user can input their information in order to sign up for the service.
 They can either click "Sign up now" or hit enter after they have typed in their information.
 Currently, the only thing that happens when the user signs up is that the page reloads.
 2. This is a form with input validation.
-If the user inputs an unaccpetable value for one of the fields, a prompt appears that lets them know so.
+If the user inputs an unacceptable value for one of the fields, a prompt appears that lets them know so.
 The user cannot sign up until all of the input fields are acceptable.

-## How to Run the Application

-1. Download or clone the "omnifood-project" repository from GitHub.
-2. Navigate to the newly created directory, which should be called "omnifood-project" on your machine.
-3. Open index.html in your web browser.